College of Humanities and Social Sciences |

 Teaching Assistants: The department employs teaching assistants from Argentina, France, Germany or Austria, and Japan who incorporate contemporary culture from their countries into their courses and organize extracurricular cultural events like language tables.

-Study Abroad/Exchange Programs: There is an exchange of students as assistant instructors between Webster University and the Universidad Nacional de Cuyo in Mendoza, Argentina, and between Webster and the French Ministry of Education.
+Study Abroad/Exchange Programs: There is an exchange of students as assistant instructors between Webster University and the Universidad Nacional de Cuyo in Mendoza, Argentina, and between Webster University and the French Ministry of Education.
 Advanced students of Spanish and French have the opportunity to apply for these teaching assistantships.
 Webster University offers an exchange program with Kansai University in Japan.
-The department also provides study abroad programs in France, Belgium, Argentina, Mexico, Spain, Austria and Germany.
-The minors in Africana Studies and in Anthropology: Archeology Focus offer the unique opportunity to study abroad at the Ghana and Athens campus respectively where students may experience firsthand many of the social-cultural and political-economic issues introduced in the classroom.
+Study abroad programs in France, Belgium, Argentina, Mexico, Spain, Austria and Germany are also available through the university.
+The minor in Anthropology: Archeology Focus offer the unique opportunity to study abroad at the Athens campus where students may experience firsthand many of the social-cultural issues introduced in the classroom.

-Research Experience: Numerous opportunities for collaborative research with faculty on ongoing projects.
+Research Experience: Numerous opportunities for collaborative research with the faculties ongoing projects.

 Scholarships: Scholarships are available to help students participate in these international experiences.
 Contact the department faculty and the Office of Study Abroad to learn more about scholarship opportunities.